-Dr. Asaro is Assistant Professor in the School of Media Studies at the New School in New York City.
+Dr. Asaro is Associate Professor in the School of Media Studies at the New School in New York City.
 He is the co-founder of the International Committee for Robot Arms Control, and has written on lethal robotics from the perspective of just war theory and human rights.
 Dr. Asaro's research also examines agency and autonomy, liability and punishment, and privacy and surveillance as it applies to consumer robots, industrial automation, smart buildings, aerial drones and autonomous vehicles.

 I have been asked by Science & Film to review the realism of EYE IN THE in terms of the new technologies we see deployed in the film.
 Most of the technologies employed in the film narrative have some basis in reality, though many are still in very early stages, or proof-of-concept, and remain far from the reliable and useful technologies depicted in the film.

 Last week the Future of Life Institute released a letter signed by some 1,500 artificial intelligence (AI), robotics and technology researchers.
 Among them were celebrities of science and the technology industry—Stephen Hawking, Elon Musk and Steve Wozniak—along with public intellectuals such as Noam Chomsky and Daniel Dennett.
 The letter called for an international ban on offensive autonomous weapons, which could target and fire weapons without meaningful human control.

 This article considers the recent literature concerned with establishing an international prohibition on autonomous weapon systems.
 It seeks to address concerns expressed by some scholars that such a ban might be problematic for various reasons.
 It argues in favour of a theoretical foundation for such a ban based on human rights and humanitarian principles that are not only moral, but also legal ones.
 In particular, an implicit requirement for human judgement can be found in international humanitarian law governing armed conﬂict.